GaetanCottrez/docker-stack-web-application/README.md

 - First !
 Open the file docker-compose.yml and custom the link volume for the container web and the container mariadb
 - You need to specify your folder with your workspace as well as the folder that will contain the files in your database
+- Edit the file xdebug.ini and add your local address on your network for this line : xdebug.remote_host
 - And... that's all ;-)!

 ##Build image php7